Haeri/PhotonBox/README.md

 ## Project Setup
 ### For Windows
-Generate the visual studio project files, by doubleclicking on `generate_project_win.bat` inside the `Tools` directory.
+Generate the visual studio project files, by doubleclicking the `generate_project_win.bat` script inside the `Tools` directory.

 ### For Linux
-Install needed dependencies by executing `sudo apt install make mesa-common-dev mesa-utils xorg-dev libglu1-mesa-dev freeglut3-dev`.
+Install needed dependencies by executing `sudo apt install make mesa-common-dev mesa-utils libglu1-mesa-dev xorg-dev freeglut3-dev`.
 Then generate the codelite project files, by executing the script with `./generate_project_linux.sh` inside the `Tools` directory.

 ### For Mac (Can't test :S)